What Is a Dummy Ticket? The Complete Guide for Travelers in 2026

 For country-specific guides with exact requirements, tips from real travelers, and timing advice, see our dedicated pages: Philippines, Thailand, Schengen, and Costa Rica.

-Five Mistakes That Get Dummy Tickets Rejected
+What Mistakes Get Dummy Tickets Rejected?

 Most problems with dummy tickets aren't about the ticket itself.
 They're about how it's used within the application.
 These are the five mistakes we see most often.
+Need an embassy cover letter?
+Use MyJet24’s Embassy Letter Generator for a professional document.

 1. Name doesn't match the passport.
 If your passport says AHMED/SARAH FATIMA and your dummy ticket says SARAH AHMED, that's a mismatch.
 Embassy systems are increasingly automated, and even small discrepancies in name order, spelling, or missing middle names can flag your file.
 Always double-check that the name on the ticket matches your passport character for character.